-The purpose of Greek Week is to unite and support the fraternity and sorority community through events that promote the four pillars (academics, service, leadership and friendship) of fraternity and sorority life at Georgia State University and educate the campus at large about the presence and contribution of Greek letter organizations.
+The purpose of Greek Week is to unite and support the fraternity and sorority community through events that promote the four pillars (scholarship, service, leadership and friendship) of fraternity and sorority life at Georgia State University and educate the campus at large about the presence and contribution of Greek letter organizations.
 There are activities to help the community, foster friendship and have some fun along the way.
 In addition, the community will strive to include members of the Georgia State community who are not initiated brothers and sisters of Greek letter organizations by encouraging them to be both participants and spectators of the week’s events.
 The Greek community at Georgia State University is full of pride, traditions and friendships, and these are highlighted in this week of events.
 During Greek Week, Greek Life hopes that all of the chapters compete against each other with enthusiasm and pride in the Greek community.
 Greek Week occurs annually during the spring semester.

 The Greek Awards program, a subset of the Royal Flame Leadership Awards, was created to aid the overall growth and improvement of Greek organizations at Georgia State University.
 Each organization is required to participate in the Greek Accreditation program which is associated with a specific point value.
 Points are rewarded for the completion of tasks based upon the timeliness and quality of completion.
 This program assists chapters to efficiently communicate with university staff and their respective national organizations and better recognize areas in which they can improve and areas in which they are excelling.

 Order of Omega

 The purpose of Order of Omega is to:

 - Recognize fraternity men and women who have attained a high standard of leadership in interfraternity activities.

 - Encourage these men and women to continue along this line and inspire others to strive for similar conspicuous attainment.